Tremors (1990 film): Box office

-Tremors opened on January 19, 1990, in 1,457 theaters against no new releases and debuted at number 5 at the US box office, behind Born on the Fourth of July, Tango & Cash, The War of the Roses and Internal Affairs, grossing $3,731,520 in its opening weekend.
-It dropped to sixth in its second week but would stay in the top 10 for four weeks before finally dropping to eleventh in its fifth week.
-Tremors grossed $16 million against the budget of $6 million.
-In 2019, Kevin Bacon hinted that Tremors only made "a fifth of what the charts at Universal said it would."
-Its creators blamed the subpar theatrical performance on its marketing campaign; S.S.
-Wilson felt that the film was not well promoted once its release date was delayed, while Brent Maddock stated the theatrical trailer was "cringeworthy" and likely deterred audiences.
+Tremors opened on January 19, 1990, in 1,457 theaters against no other new releases and debuted at number five at the U.S. box office, behind Born on the Fourth of July, Tango & Cash, The War of the Roses, and Internal Affairs, grossing $3.7 million in its opening weekend.
+It dropped to sixth in its second week but stayed in the top 10 for four weeks before finally dropping to eleventh in its fifth week.
+Grossing $16.7 million in the U.S., the film was a box-office failure.
+(Note: Attributed to multiple references:) English film critic and journalist Kim Newman considered it "modestly profitable".
+Audiences polled by CinemaScore reported that moviegoers gave the film an average letter grade of B−.